 - Must meet the Essential Functions required for Radiologic Technology students.

-- All qualified applicants are required to attend an information session (date to be determined).
+- All qualified applicants are required to attend the information session on June 4, 2020.
 Reminders will be emailed to applicants.
 Failure to attend the session will result in being removed from the applicant list.

 - Pass a criminal background check and drug test upon admission to the program.
 Students are also subject to random and “for-cause” drug testing during the length of the program.